siegeon/magic.lambda.crypto/README.md

 RSA is asymmetric cryptography, implying a different key is used for decrypting some data, than that which was used to encrypt the data.
 This project also supports symmetric cryptography, more specifically the AES encryption algorithm.
-This algorithm requires the *same key* to decrypt some content that was used to encrypt the data.
+This algorithm requires the *same key* to decrypt some content that was used to encrypt the data, and the key must either be 128, 192 or 256 bits long.
 Below is an example.
+This example uses a 128 bits key, implying 16 characters.
+You can also provide a 24 bytes long key, or a 32 bytes long key.

 ```
 crypto.aes.encrypt:Howdy, this is cool